-* If you have a medical reason for getting prenatal massage, talk to your doctor.
+* If you have a medical reason for getting a prenatal massage, talk to your doctor.
 He or she can write you a prescription for massage therapy.

 Isn't My Belly Too Big?

-Even mainstream massage therapists often have ways of accommodating pregnant bellies during a massage session; Some have a table with a space for you belly to fit, while others have you lay on your side while hugging a body pillow.
+Even mainstream massage therapists often have ways of accommodating pregnant bellies during a massage session; Some have a table with a space for your belly to fit, while others have you lay on your side while hugging a body pillow.